JonahBraun/wago/readme.md

   -v	Verbose
   -watch string
     	React to FS events matching regex.
-Use -v to see all events. (default "/[^\\.][^/]*\": (CREATE|MODIFY$)") -web string
+Use -v to see all events. (default "/[^\\.][^/]*\": (CREATE|MODIFY$)") -webroot string
-    	Start a web server at this address, e.g. :8420 -webbase string
-    	Local directory to use as base for web server, defaults to -dir.
+    	Local directory to use as root for web server, defaults to -dir.
 ```

 # Troubleshooting